What Color Are the Leaves Really Turning?

 fall.
 It is best for all of your leaves to come from the same tree, so look for a tree with a variety of

 - Separate and group the leaves into color groups, with ten good leaves in each group (unless you are using a tree with small leaves, like aspen or birch, then you should use a higher number of leaves).
 Try to form groups from colors that are as different as possible.
-For example, I made a green group, a yellow group, and a red group.
-In each group, I chose leaves in the deepest colors possible:
+For example, make a green group, a yellow group, and a red group, as shown in Figure 3.
+In each group, chose leaves in the deepest colors possible:

 - Cut the leaves into very small pieces with your scissors (all pieces should be smaller than

-about ¾ inch long) and put each group into the bottom of a good, strong glass:
+about ¾ inch long) and put each group into the bottom of a heat resistant, strong glass (Figure 4):

-- Add 1 Tbsp. of rubbing alcohol to each glass.
+- Add 1 Tbsp. of 90% isopropyl alcohol to each glass.

-- Using the blunt end of a wooden spoon, macerate (soften) the chopped leaves by squashing them into the rubbing alcohol at the bottom of the cup.
+- Using the blunt end of a wooden spoon, macerate (soften) the chopped leaves by squashing them into the isopropyl alcohol at the bottom of the cup.

-- As you squish the leaves, you will notice that the rubbing alcohol will start to turn the color of the leaves.
-This is called extraction, and the rubbing alcohol is called the solvent.
+- As you squish the leaves, you will notice that the alcohol will start to turn the color of the leaves.
+This is called extraction, and the isopropyl alcohol is called the solvent.